-1-4-103.
+1-4-605.
 Order of names on primary ballot.
-(1) Candidates designated and certified by assembly for-a particular AN office OTHER THAN A COVERED OFFICE shall be placed on the primary election ballot in the order of the vote received at the assembly.
-The candidate receiving the highest vote shall be placed first in order on the ballot, followed by the candidate receiving the next highest vote.
-To qualify for placement on the primary election ballot, a candidate must receive thirty percent or more of the votes of the assembly.
+Candidates designated and certified by assembly for a particular office shall be placed on the primary election ballot in the order of the vote received at the assembly.
+The candidate receiving the highest vote shall be placed first in order on the ballot, followed by the candidate receiving the next highest vote, and so on until all of the candidates designated have been placed on the ballot.
 The names of two or more candidates receiving an equal number of votes for designation by assembly shall be placed on the primary ballot in the order determined by lot in accordance with section 1-4-601(2).
-Candidates by petition for any particular AN office OTHER THAN A COVERED OFFICE shall follow assembly candidates and shall be placed on the primary election ballot in an order established by lot.
+Candidates by petition for a particular office shall follow assembly candidates and shall be placed on the primary election ballot in an order established by lot.